TokenBrice/blog/content/posts/2023/solidly-velodrome-template.md

 While at the end of the day, 1 – the liquidity structure – is the heart of the game, the second layer – incentives – is crucial in attracting and sustaining sufficient liquidity.

-Curve innovated on both, but the models we’ll discuss today are built on top of it and **focus entirely on improving the incentivization layer**.
+Curve innovated on both.
+While the models we'll discuss today harnessed it, they **focus entirely on improving the incentivization layer**.
 Indeed at the current stage, most of ve(3,3) DEXes harnessing the Solidly or Velodrome model only offer two well-known liquidity structure types: x\*y=k & stableswap.

 {{< notice info >}}
 Depending on the DEXes, those two liquidity models are called correlated/volatile or stable/volatile.